mRally2/Most-Wanted-Overhauled/README.md

 Vehicle health now has a huge importance in gameplay making you look after it each pursuit you engage.
 Get your car wrecked and you will not only get busted but get SP subtracted from your total amount too so watch out.
 When having less than 50% of health, a red aura surrounding the car on screen will fade in and out depending on the severity of the damage to indicate you to survive and look for the closest gas station available to repair your ride.

 The overall pursuit system have become much harder.
 This time around the FCPD will escalate their tactics to Hot Pursuit mode and go full force on you no matter the heat level.
 Good luck keeping your vehicle on the road for as long as possible.
 Use all your driving skills to shake them off.
-The racer faces a 15K SP fee when busted which gets accumulated over each heat level.

 There’s a PostFX filter and Weather effect randomizer included as well.
 The first randomizes the RGB values from 1.0 to 0.75 in order to provide slight changes in environment colouring while the latter will randomize between having or not the following effects: wet roads, alternative lighting, rainy mood and thunder effect.
 The last two of these have not been used originally and the alternative lighting is almost impossible to trigger by instancing events since almost no one has it enabled.